Board of Zoning Appeals

 Application Review Process

-• BZA applications are reviewed by the building official and city planner to determine if they are complete.
+• BZA applications are reviewed by the Community Development Director to determine if they are complete.
 Incomplete applications are deferred to a future meeting.

 • For complete applications, city staff prepares a public hearing notice for publication in the newspaper and mails notification to the applicant and property owners located within 300 feet of the property in which the request is located.